 Aside from the three years I was in law school, I’ve lived my entire life in the Bay Area, including the last 25 years in San Francisco.
 Here are some recommendations for readers visiting the City by the Bay:

 — SF neighborhoods are so diverse (even the climates are different) so picking a few to explore will give you a flavor of the city.
-In particular, I recommend wandering around The Mission (take a tour of the street murals and enjoy amazing Latino cuisine and gentrified hipster food); Hayes Valley (hipster); the Marina (try these Chestnut Street restaurants: Dragon Well for Chinese, Blue Barn for salads, Naked Fish for sushi, and Smitten for individually churned ice cream); Chinatown; Japantown; and Pacific Heights (Dosa is one of my favorite restaurants).
+In particular, I recommend wandering around The Mission (take a tour of the street murals and enjoy amazing Latino cuisine and gentrified hipster food); Hayes Valley (hipster); the Marina (try these Chestnut Street restaurants: Dragon Well for Chinese, Blue Barn for salads, or Naked Fish for sushi); Chinatown; Japantown; and Pacific Heights (Dosa is one of my favorite restaurants).

 — Walk across the Golden Gate Bridge or hike in the Presidio